Itisben/Parallel-OM/README.md

 # Parallel-OM
-This code is for the paper "New Parallel Order Maintenance Data Structure.
+This code is for the paper "New Parallel Order Maintenance Data Structure".
 The experiments test three order operations, including Insert, Remove, and Order.

 # The Structure of the Folder
 1. `~/order-maint/ours-csr-new` includes the source code.